BNUCNL/FreeROI/doc/index.rst

 researchers to visualize and analyze their data, especially in defining region of interest (ROI) for ROI analysis.

-The lastest version is 0.2.0.
+The latest version is 0.2.0.

 Currently, FreeROI could run on multiple platforms, including: